Have a question about Windows Server containers, see if it's answered in the list below.

 What are the prerequisites for running containers on Windows?

 Containers were introduced to the platform with Windows Server 2016.
-To use containers, you'll need either Windows Server 2016 or the Windows 10 Anniversary update (version 1607) or newer.
+To use containers, you'll need either Windows Server 2016, the Windows 10 Anniversary update (version 1607) or newer, or Windows 10 IoT Enterprise or newer.
 Read the System Requirements to learn more.

 How do I patch my Windows nodes?

-Windows Server nodes in AKS on Azure Stack HCI must be upgraded to get the latest patch fixes and updates.
-Windows Updates are not enabled on Windows nodes in AKS on Azure Stack HCI.
-However, AKS on Azure Stack HCI makes Windows Updates available by periodically updating the Windows Server node images.
+Windows Server nodes in AKS and AKS on Azure Stack HCI and Windows Server must be upgraded to get the latest patch fixes and updates.
+Windows Updates are not enabled on Windows nodes on those services.
+However, both services provide mechanisms to update the Windows node images.

 Can my Windows Server containers use gMSA?